 Well-structured workflows are the lifeblood of a healthy title operation because they help a single title processor or group of processors engage on a file without missing critical elements.
 “Title workflows are essentially a safety net for your operation to make sure every T is crossed and every I is dotted,” Lozano said.

-Workflows aren’t meant to replace the knowledge of a title expert—they are designed to support title professionals who are often managing a number of different tasks and files at once.
+Workflows aren’t meant to replace the knowledge of a title expert—they are designed to support title professionals who often manage several different tasks and files at once.
 “There’s simply no way that any one person can remember all of the nuances of every type of transaction while working at such a fast pace,” Lozano said.
 “Especially if they are handling multiple transactions on a given day and multitasking at a level you can’t imagine.”

 Even for the most seasoned title professional who can “complete a file with their eyes closed,” workflows and tasks are essential in maintaining operational continuity.
 For example, in the case of a processor going on vacation or becoming sick, workflows help a team member pick up on that person’s tasks without missing a beat.